Trump administration throws cold water on climate change threat to coral reefs

 “There’s denialism, and then there’s really fringe,” said one climate expert who has worked on interagency government review efforts.

 “Coral bleaching has not typically fallen within denialist rhetoric,” the expert continued.
 “Most people would not see this as a climate issue, and wouldn’t feel the need to deny it – you could believe in warmer oceans without believing in climate change.
-But he goes well beyond that.
-He says all marine biology is off.”
+But this goes well beyond that.
+This says all marine biology is off.”

 Comments